jobergner/backent-cli/README.md

 -> this concludes that references better be their own type in a state object, like every other element
 - updating all elements referencing an updating element is recursive and very complex -> a better solution is required

+### thoughts on the client
+- golang webassembly is too slow because of syscall/js and too big
+- tinygo does not have any useful serialization options and is also slowed down by syscall/js
+- assemblyscript isnt worth it
+- typescript might be the only viable option problem with using typescript is, that I'm not willing to write another AST and generator for it, especially since the relevant parts are already taken care of. currently my best option is to assemble the tree server side, make sure all necessary data is included, and use json-path for references within the tree.

 ### TODO
 - the generated code should prefix user defined names (or in some other way alter them to be unique) so they do not conflict with local variables
 - find out if sync.Pool is helpful for managing tree structs (cause theyre very big)